sheaivey/react-context-reducer/README.md

     ContextKey: ContextKey, /* name of the store. */ Context, /* React Context Object. */
     Provider, /* The Provider HoC. */
-    use(), /* React Hook to use the store. returns [state, dispatch] */ connect(mapContextToProps, watchKeys, options), /* The Connect HoC
+    use(keys), /* React Hook to use the store. returns [state, dispatch]
+    - keys (optional) array of keys to return from the state.
+    */
+    connect(mapContextToProps, keys, options), /* The Connect HoC
     - mapContextToProps(...) function to map context [state, dispatch] to props.
-    - watchKeys (optional) array of keys to return from the state.
+    - keys (optional) array of keys to return from the state.
     - options (optional) object {useMemo = true}
     */
     getState(), /* Returns the current state of the store. */